ericdeansanchez/bifrost/Architecture.md

 Bifröst's needs.

 Subcommands are built up in [app.rs](src/bifrost/core/app.rs) in a iterative fashion.
-Clap has been influential in allowing Biföst reach its goals of being extensible, modular, and straightforward.
+Clap has been influential in allowing Bifröst reach its goals of being extensible, modular, and straightforward.

 All subcommands are registered with the top-level application via the `all_sub_commands`